-Just as violin making in the United States according to many of the world's best players has entered a new Golden Age, bow makers in this country are turning out bows that are in high demand around the world.
+Just as violin making in the United States according to many of the world's best players has entered a new Golden Age, bow makers in this country are turning out violin, viola, and cello bows that are in high demand around the world.

 The bows of young American makers represent a unique opportunity for the player who is not ready to lay out tens of thousands of dollars for an old French, Italian, or German "stick".
 They get a bow of the highest quality materials and workmanship at a fraction of the price.
 And they get in on the ground floor of the maker's promising career.